When is the 2019 University Awards event?

 Who can make a nomination?

 The scheme is open to all staff and students to nominate any colleague or team from any area of the University.
 There are 11 award categories, some for individual submissions only, some for team submissions only, and some for both.
+Please note, the nomination process has now closed.

 How can I find out what the different Awards categories are?